FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

 If the verify dns was successfull, the domain name will become blue.
 ![](imgs/finished-add-domain.png)

-### Upgrading to New DNS Configuration
+## Upgrading to New DNS Configuration

-If you setup your Fleek site/app with a DNS domain before May 2021, you are using our old DNS configuration with HAProxy.
+If you setup your Fleek site/app with a DNS domain before May 2021, you are using our old DNS configuration with HAProxy, and will need to update your DNS records.

 Since then, we have upgraded to a new infrastructure that uses BunnyCDN to provide users that utilize DNS domains with CDN & security perks: